asimwe1/rust_chatapp/site/guide/requests.md

 The route attribute and function signature work in tandem to describe these validations.
-Rocket's code generation takes care of actually validating the proprerties.
-The remainder of this section describes how to ask Rocket to validate against all of these properties and more.
+Rocket's code generation takes care of actually validating the properties.
+This section describes how to ask Rocket to validate against all of these properties and more.

 ## Methods